 8. Da Vinci’s Demons (2013-2015)

-The opening credits of ‘Da Vinci’s Demons’ remains one of my favourites for a tv show, after ‘Game of Thrones’ and ‘Under the Dome’.
-Revolving around the genius inventor, philanthropist Leonardo da Vinci in the 14th century Italy, this David S. Goyer’s series is a captivating watch, at least for a couple of seasons.
+The opening credits of ‘Da Vinci’s Demons’ remain one of my favorites for a TV show, after ‘Game of Thrones’ and ‘Under the Dome.’
+Revolving around the genius inventor and philanthropist Leonardo da Vinci in 14th century Italy, this David S. Goyer’s series is a captivating watch, at least for a couple of seasons.
 The series begins with a young Leonardo and his weird, unusual inventions, his inner struggles, his initial setbacks, his love interests and quests to uncover the secrets of the Book of Leaves, and his allegiance in shaping the history of Rennaissance in Italy.
 Though the series becomes more complicated with cults and fantasy quests coming in its later seasons, it still retains the charm of medieval Europe and has beautifully (although fictionally) portrayed the hypothesized life and times of Leonardo da Vinci.

 Read More: Shows Like ‘Supernatural’